abelpuigseslloses/Project_Affordances/README.md

 **PROJECT AFFORDANCES**

-**2 main folders**: code_filtering and old_no_filter.
-Filtering indicates that all attributes with 1 vote are excluded, not taken into account for training the model.
-This is because 1 single vote is in between absence and presence, it is ambiguous so it's preferable to leave out, as in Patterson et al. Therefore, in the code of *code_filtering* folder I do this, while in the *old_no_filter* folder I do not exclude any attribute.

-In each folder, we can find:
+In this repo, we can find:

-*train_script.py*: run it to train/evaluate the model
+*main_script.py*: run it to train the model.
+Set parameters either in argparse or as part of a sweep.

+*train_eval.py*: the main script calls this function to train the model while testing on the validation set.

-*utils.py*: get the Dataset, get the model, set the seeds, get the custom accuracy function
+*utils.py*: get useful functions for training (creates the Dataset, gets the model, dataloaders, apply data transforms, set the seeds, etc.)

-*get_data.py*: Make the training and testing datasets, dataloaders, apply data transforms.

 *data*: The files that make up the dataset are: